Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

         else if (openKeyResult.Status == KeyCredentialStatus.NotFound)
         {
             //If the _account is not found at this stage.
 It could be one of two errors.
             //1.
-Microsoft Passport has been disabled
+Windows Hello has been disabled
             //2.
-Microsoft Passport has been disabled and re-enabled cause the Microsoft Passport Key to change.
+Windows Hello has been disabled and re-enabled cause the Windows Hello Key to change.
-            //Calling CreatePassportKey and passing through the account will attempt to replace the existing Microsoft Passport Key for that account.
+            //Calling CreatePassportKey and passing through the account will attempt to replace the existing Windows Hello Key for that account.
-            //If the error really is that Microsoft Passport is disabled then the CreatePassportKey method will output that error. if (await CreatePassportKeyAsync(account.UserId, account.Username))
+            //If the error really is that Windows Hello is disabled then the CreatePassportKey method will output that error. if (await CreatePassportKeyAsync(account.UserId, account.Username))
             {
-                //If the Passport Key was again successfully created, Microsoft Passport has just been reset.
+                //If the Passport Key was again successfully created, Windows Hello has just been reset.
                 //Now that the Passport Key has been reset for the _account retry sign in. return await GetPassportAuthenticationMessageAsync(account);
             }